codeforequity-at/botium-connector-dialogflow/README.md

 As default the not recognized utterance will be categorized as _Default Fallback Intent_ by Dialogflow.
 If you change this behavior, you can inform connector about it.
 Used just for analyzation.

+## Additional Capabilities for NLP Analytics

+The recommendation is to separate the Dialogflow agent you are using for NLP analytics from the one used for training your chatbot.
+There is a separate set of capabilities for connecting to an additional Dialogflow agent.

+### DIALOGFLOW_NLP_PROJECT_ID

+Google project id.

+### DIALOGFLOW_NLP_CLIENT_EMAIL

+Google client email.

+### DIALOGFLOW_NLP_PRIVATE_KEY

+Google private key.

 ## Open Issues and Restrictions
 * Account Linking is not supported (Consider using [Botium Connector for Google Assistant](https://github.com/codeforequity-at/botium-connector-google-assistant) if you want to test it)
 * Not [all](https://cloud.google.com/dialogflow-enterprise/docs/reference/rest/v2/projects.agent.intents#Message) dialogflow response is supported, just